Doug Leeds: Career at Ask.com

 In addition to running Ask.com, Leeds now also oversees a publishing network of informational, evergreen content aimed at helping people learn new things and includes About.com, Investopedia, Ask.com, Dictionary.com.

+IAC Publishing

+Doug Leeds was the founder and CEO of IAC Publishing, a digital media division formed by Barry Diller’s IAC in December 2015.
+The new group brought together several of IAC’s key digital media properties—including About.com, Investopedia, Dictionary.com, and The Daily Beast—to form one of the world’s largest and most profitable digital publishers, reaching over 100 million monthly U.S. users.

+Upon taking leadership of the newly created IAC Publishing, Leeds initiated a significant transformation strategy aimed at creating trusted vertical brands.
+He advocated for breaking up About.com’s general-interest model into narrowly focused media properties with strong consumer identities, aligned to specific advertiser categories.
+“The future of publishing is strong brands in vertical categories,” Leeds said.

+To execute that strategy, Leeds hired Neil Vogel in 2013 to lead the turnaround of About.com.
+Vogel was best known as the founder of the Webby Awards and CEO of Recognition Media.
+He was tasked with modernizing About.com’s design, promoting its expert contributors, and ultimately helping reimagine the brand.

 Purchase of ASKfm

 In August 2014, Leeds also spearheaded Ask.com's acquisition of ASKfm, a global social network with 150 million users across 150 countries.
 ASKfm generates an estimated 20,000 questions per minute with approximately 45 percent of its mobile monthly active users logging in daily.
 To date, the mobile app has been downloaded more than 40 million times.
 Leeds has been active champion in spearheading the safety overhaul of ASKfm, proactively driving partnerships with New York and Maryland Attorneys General to design specific safety plans and relocating the company out of Latvia, to Dublin Ireland where he has forged partnerships with local government and children's ministries to ensure the site is up to industry safety standards.